TwinShadeless/PastPersonalProjects/README.md

 # PastPersonalProjects
-A repository of my previous solo work, be it for school or just for fun.
+A repository of some of my previous solo work, be it for school or just for fun.